TanStack/router/docs/guide/data-loading.md

   validateSearch: z.object({
     offset: z.number().int().nonnegative().catch(0),
   }),
-  // Pass the offset to your loader deps via the loaderDeps functino
+  // Pass the offset to your loader deps via the loaderDeps function
   loaderDeps: ({ search: { offset } }) => ({ offset }),
   // Use the offset from context in the loader function
   loader: async ({ deps: { offset } }) =>